Rhinoplasty Paramus NJ – Nose Job Surgery In Bergen County

 We’ll be with you throughout your recovery

-Another reason that so many of our patients come out of their procedures so happy and satisfied with the results is the attention The Breslow Center puts into their recovery.
+Another reason that so many of our patients come out of their nose job procedures so happy and satisfied with the results is the attention The Breslow Center puts into their recovery.
 We are proud to be with you every step of the way through your healing process, from removing the bandages to your final, full results!

 Your first follow-up appointment will be just a day or two after your surgery.
 This appointment will be with a nurse or PA, and will mostly be to check on the results.
 Your second follow-up will be one week after your surgery, and will be with your surgeon.
 At this point the splint and sutures will be removed, and most of the swelling should have gone down.
 Follow-ups to check on your progress and recovery will then be scheduled for 1 month after the procedure, 3 months after, 6 months after, and finally after 1 year, all with your surgeon.